A boat trip to tiny, exotic Antipaxi

 Postage stamp-sized it might be, but Antipaxi (or Antipaxos) makes a huge impression on day-trippers from Paxi.
 Its handful of beaches routinely features in international best-of lists, and its romantic bays are the kind you instantly want to frame and hang on the wall of your living room.
 Of the island’s 150 houses, only two are inhabited during the winter months and there’s a path running down the centre of the island that takes only an hour to cover.

 Naturally, boat trips focus on the beaches, but the small harbour is also charming.
-And, too often overlooked, is an interior of olive groves, vineyards and indigenous shrubs and forestland that seem to make every bit of the four-square kilometers of this island an earthly paradise.
+And, too often overlooked, is an interior of olive groves, vineyards and indigenous shrubs and forestland that seem to make every bit of the four-square kilometres of this island an earthly paradise.

 An award-winner in the beauty stakes, Voutoumi is a combination of thin white pebbles, limestone sand and swimming pool-blue sea.
 The intimate feeling is made all the more special by the thick greenery surrounding it.
 From the beach, you’ll find steps to a taverna where you can enjoy a meal with a wonderful view of the bay.